 Week 1 of the campusNYC experience focuses on safety, the French Brigade system, creating from scratch sweet pastry dough, glazes, breads, pate a choux, crusts, pies, tarts, pastry cream and more as well as the critical concepts of food presentation, and platings.

-SCHEDULE: For our one-week-long Intensive:
+SCHEDULE: For our one-week-long session:

 KITCHEN WORK AND LEARNING – for both pastry and savory